SpVgg Grün-Weiss Deggendorf: SpVgg Grün-Weiss Deggendorf

 SpVgg Grün-Weiss Deggendorf was formed on 30 April 2003 when SpVgg and SV Grün-Weiss Deggendorf merged.

-Cortesy to SpVgg Deggendorf's second place in the Bezirksoberliga Niederbayern in 2002–03 the new club was promoted to the Landesliga Mitte but lasted for only one season there.
+Courtesy to SpVgg Deggendorf's second place in the Bezirksoberliga Niederbayern in 2002–03 the new club was promoted to the Landesliga Mitte but lasted for only one season there.
 Back in the Bezirksoberliga it won this league in 2004–05 and returned to the Landesliga but once more was relegated straight away again.

 Deggendorf played the next two seasons in the Bezirksoberliga Niederbayern again, coming second in 2007 and winning the league again in 2008.
 The later allowed to club to move up to the Landesliga again.
 A more successful stint at this level now followed, with a fifth place in 2011–12 as its best result.
 This allowed the club automatic qualification to the expanded Bayernliga, entering the new southern division.

 SpVgg GW Deggendorf however lasted for only one season in the Bayernliga before being relegated back to the Landesliga, now to the new Landesliga Mitte, a league sharing the name with the old Landesliga Mitte but covering a different and smaller area.
 In 2015 the club suffered another relegation, now to the Bezirksliga.